What Is an Alienation Clause in Real Estate?

 It is practically impossible to find any existing mortgages today that do not contain such a clause.
 While it might not be stated verbatim, the alienation clause prohibits the transfer of real property without paying off the existing mortgage.

-Way back when creative financing was extremely popular during the late 1970s and early 1980s in the United States, especially in California where I am licensed, real estate agents often spoke of the 1974 court case, Tucker v.
+Way back when creative financing was extremely popular during the late 1970s and early 1980s in the United States, especially in California, real estate agents often spoke of the 1974 court case, Tucker v.
 Lassen Savings and Loan.

 This was a landmark court case involving an installment land sales contract.
 It basically said the lender did not have the right to call the loan due and payable because it could not prove its security was damaged upon transfer of sale in a land contract.